socialimpactlab/socialimpactlab.github.io/resources/expungement/index.md

 regarding what type of record is expungeable are ideal.
-MDExpungement’s Stubenberg points out that statutes allowing for significant judicial discretion, “good person” factor tests, or a requirement to call character witnesses or victims to testify create a subjective decision making process that is not suited for the structured decision making that these tools use.
+MDExpungement’s Stubenberg points out that statutes allowing for significant judicial discretion, “good person” factor tests, or a requirement to call character witnesses or victims to testify create a subjective decision-making process that is not suited for the structured decision-making that these tools use.
 An assessment of the statute by an attorney should be sufficient to make a determination.